...

 But have you considered the type of printing that will be used?

 If you’re new to all this, you may think that the printed package will look the same as the colors on the screen.
-But it can never be 100% the same, which can lead to mistakes that affect the appeal of your product packaging and even impact your brand image.
+However, it can never be 100% the same, which can lead to mistakes that affect the appeal of your product packaging and even impact your brand image.

 Offset Printing